CLT250 is a yearlong citywide celebration of Charlotte during its 250th anniversary.

 Opening Night featured world renowned violinist Joshua Bell and a world premiere piece, informed by Charlotte today and our hopes for her future.
 Nkeiru Okoye composed the work Charlotte Mecklenburg in celebration of Charlotte at 250.

-Read the Charlotte Observer story.
+Read the Charlotte Observer story about this work.

 Mill Village: A Piedmont Rhapsody